bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 * map.flooded-over-hillshade.bmp: flooded grid with discrete colors overlayed on hillshade

 This is the same type of map you did for project1.
 Consider implementing a function to overlay two pixel buffers, like so:

 ```
-/* overlay pb2 on top of pb1, with given transparency alpha.
-When
+/* overlay pb2 on top of pb1, with transparency alpha.
-   alpha=1, show pb1; when alpha=0, show pb2.
+   Interpolate between pb1 and pb2 based on alpha: If alpha=1, show pb1; if alpha=0, show pb2.
    Write the output in pb1.
 */
 void pixelbuffer_overlay(PixelBuffer pb1, PixelBuffer pb2, float alpha)
 ```

 To overlay the flooded grid on the hillshade you can call it like so:

 ```
   PixelBuffer pb1, pb2;
   ...
   //create  bitmap  for hillshade
-  pixelbuffer_from_hillshade(hillshade_grid, pb1);
+  grid_hillshade_to_pixelbuffer(hillshade_grid, pb1);

   //flooded grid, colors intervals discrete
-  pixelbuffer_from_flooded(flooded_grid, pb2, ..);
+  grid_flood_to_pixelbuffer(flooded_grid, pb2, ..);
   printf("writing map.flooded.colordiscrete\n");
   save_pixel_buffer_to_file(&pb2, "map.flooded.colordiscrete.bmp");